Benefits for prisoners of war and their dependants

 Where an eligible veteran or civilian POW had died prior to the relevant date for payment of the ex‑gratia payment of $25,000 and their partner was alive on that date, the partner is eligible for the ex‑gratia payment.
 However, the POW Recognition Supplement is payable only to the former POW.

 Widows/widowers of Australian veteran POWs are entitled to a number of other benefits, including the war widow(er)’s pension and accompanying Gold Card, which entitles them to a range of health care for all conditions.

-This group comprises estates of a deceased POW, or of a dependant of a deceased POW, who has died before receiving the payment to which they were entitled.
+This group comprises estates of a deceased POW, or of a partner or spouse of a deceased POW, who has died before receiving the payment to which they were entitled.

-Ex-gratia payment – where an eligible POW, or eligible dependant of a deceased POW, dies before receiving an ex-gratia payment to which they are entitled, the amount owing is paid to their estate.
+Ex-gratia payment – where an eligible POW, or eligible partner or spouse of a deceased POW, dies after making a claim for an ex-gratia payment but before receiving an ex-gratia payment to which they are entitled, the amount owing is paid to their estate.